kartikmehta09/dengue_code/README.md

 Target variable: total_cases

-ePerformance is evaluated according to the mean absolute error mentioned above
+Performance is evaluated according to the mean absolute error mentioned above

 The format for the submission file is simply the (city, year, weekofyear) and the predicted total_cases for San Juan or Iquitos